-In this unit, students will be introduced to the different types of businesses, and their contributions to the economic and social wellbeing of a nation.
-Students will explore the different factors that would affect the business idea and how the environment of the business can impact business planning.
+In this unit, students will be introduced to businesses of all sizes and their contributions to the economic and social wellbeing of a nation.
+Students will investigate the conditions under which new business ideas can emerge and how to make them a reality.

 - The business idea

-- · Internal business environment and planning
+- Internal business environment and planning

 - External business environment and planning